alan-if/alan-docs/README.md

 - [`CONVENTIONS.md`][CONVENTIONS] — Editors' formatting and styles guidelines.
 - [`LICENSE`](./LICENSE) — the [Artistic License 2.0].

+### Git Submodules

+Please, be aware of the presence of a Git submodule inside the [`/alan-xsl-fopub/`](./alan-xsl-fopub/) folder, and make sure you properly update it in your local clone of the repository to avoid regressions when commiting to the project.

+For a tutorial on the common pitfalls of submodules, refer to Christophe Porteneuve's article [_Mastering Git submodules_] » [The dangers we face].

+For detailed info on how to use Git submodules, see:

+- [_Pro Git_ book » Git Submodules][Git Submodules] — by Scott Chacon and Ben Straub.
+- [_Learn Version Control with Git_ » Submodules] — by Git Tower.
+- [Using submodules in Git - Tutorial] — by Lars Vogel.

 ### File Extensions Conventions

 In order to distinguish between AsciiDoc documents according to their role in the project, the following file-extensions conventions are being adopted: